Use and distribution of this article is subject to our terms and conditions

 Billy ended his storied bowling career with a win in Toledo, Ohio on the PBA Winter Tour in 1976 followed by leading the tournament the following week at the Firestone Tournament of Champions only to finish in second place.

-The real story about Billy, however, was his private battle with a serious case of arthritis he suffered from since childhood.
+The real story about Billy, however and as previous stated, was his private battle with a serious case of arthritis he suffered from since childhood.
 At 12 years of age, Billy was told by doctors he likely would not be able to walk by the time of his 21st birthday.

 Not being one to give up or give in, Billy battled his ailments and became a prolific bowler during his teen years.
 And to further amplify Billy’s tenacity, he failed to earn a cash spot in his first 17 tournaments he bowled on the national PBA Tour.
 Most bowlers would have thrown in the towel after failing to cash in 17 consecutive tournaments thinking that maybe they just did not have the “right stuff.”
 Not Billy.

 In his 18th tournament, Billy made the top 16 finals field and won the event after the match play rounds; earning his first of 18 career titles.
-Talk about staying the course and believing despite all odds against success.
+Billy stayed the course by believing in himself despite all odds against success.

 As a former roommate of Billy’s during my early years as a player, I recall Billy struggling to get out of his bed in the morning because of the pain he suffered from with arthritis.
 He had to take medication so he could simply move around and eventually get himself ready to face the day.
 It was not uncommon to see Billy arise hours before he needed to leave his hotel room just to get himself prepared to walk, let alone bowl tournaments.